1204khofo/Sales-Performance/README.md

  1. Data loading and Inspection
  2. Handling missing Variables
  3. Removing Duplicates
  4. Data Cleaning and Formatting

+### Exploratory Data Analysis
+EDA involves the exploring of the data to answer some questions about the Data such as;
+ -What is the overall sales trend
+ -Which products are top selling products
+ -What are the Regional Performances